jaybeeuu/rxjs-unit-testing/article.md

 Yeah, that wasn't too bad.
 First we get into the context of the test scheduler, with a call to `run`. the next 4 statements are setup code.

 We're mocking `interval`, when it gets called we'll return a cold observable which emits with a delay according to the delay passed in.
-This is a bit awkward, but hopefully its clear why - the code wasn't written with testing in  mind so it has control of the delay
+This is a bit awkward, but hopefully its clear why; the code wasn't written with testing in  mind so it has control of the delay
 (feels like a good place to refactor once we have the code under test) .